What Is a Sheaf? From Topology to Graph Learning

 Worked Example: Global Section on a Triangle Graph

-Key Insight: The dimension of the global section space (null space of δ₀) tells you how much "consistent information" the sheaf can carry.
-The trivial sheaf (all maps = identity) on a connected graph always has a 1D null space — the constant function.
-Non-trivial maps can expand or shrink this space, which directly controls how diffusion with the Sheaf Laplacian behaves at long times.
+Key Insight: The dimension of \(H^0(G;\mathcal{F}) = \ker \delta\) tells you how much "consistent information" the sheaf can carry.
+The trivial sheaf on a connected graph has a one-dimensional space of sections — the constants (\(d\)-dimensional if the stalks are \(\mathbb{R}^d\)).
+Non-trivial maps can shrink this space, and with the right maps can make it carry class information instead of a constant, which directly controls how diffusion with the sheaf Laplacian behaves at long times.

 Why Sheaves for Graphs?